-China vows ‘clamp down’ on cryptocurrency trading, bans crypto mining
+China vows to ‘clamp down’ on cryptocurrency trading, bans crypto mining

 Another notice released on Friday by China’s National Development and Reform Commission banned all crypto mining as part of China’s pledges to reduce carbon emissions to meet climate change goals.
 Bans were previously ordered by individual provinces.

-The measures mark Chinese regulators’ latest campaign against crypto trading, which it views as volatile and outside of the government’s control.
-Regulators accused such currencies of “breeding illegal and criminal activity” like fraud and money laundering, as well as risking financial instability.
+The measures mark Chinese regulators’ latest campaign against crypto trading, which they view as volatile and outside of the government’s control.
+Regulators accused such currencies of “breeding illegal and criminal activity,” like fraud and money laundering, as well as risking financial instability.

 China has issued similarly harshly worded statements and restrictions on the industry.
 In 2017, out of concerns about capital flight, authorities shut down local cryptocurrency exchanges and banned initial coin offerings.